smcclennon/SongID/README.md

 - Supports video files
 - Supports Telegram audio messages
 - Find the name, artist, album, duration and release date of an identified song
-- Find an identified song on YouTube, Spotify and Deezer
+- Provide direct links to the song on YouTube, Spotify and Deezer
 - Deletes downloaded files as soon as they've been processed

 ## Screenshots